 If you’re hiking or exploring any of the park’s 7 miles of trails, please stay on marked paths to protect native plants and prevent erosion.

-Choose locally-sourced, pesticide-free bouquets or faux options that won’t shed into the spring.
+Choose locally-sourced, pesticide-free bouquets or wood options that won’t shed into the spring.
 Avoid invasive species or anything that could damage the ecosystem.

-This is a public park, not a private venue.
+This is a public park so there are other park goers wanting to enjoy the natural beauty and serenity.
 Keep the noise low and make sure your elopement doesn’t disturb other visitors enjoying the spring.

 There’s no formal wedding permit process, but elopements that don’t disturb others are generally allowed.
 With that said, it’s easier for elopements with less than 10 guests to take place here.
 The park rangers want to make sure everyone is having a great time so they will ask you to leave if they find a larger wedding to be bothersome for other spring goers.